karl-zylinski/karl-zylinski.github.io/new/content/posts/introduction-to-odin.md

 my_f64: f64 = ANOTHER_CONSTANT
 ```

-You can think of it as constants being possible to automatically put into any variable if that variable can accommodate the constant.
+You can think of it like this: Constants can be automatically put into a variable if that variable can accommodate the constant.

-> A_BETTER_C: In C constants have stricter types, which is why you have to type `0.5f` all the time to denote a 32 bit floating point constant.
+> In C constants have stricter types, which is why you have to type `0.5f` all the time to denote a 32 bit floating point constant.
 Typing `0.5` in C will get you a double precision (64 bit) floating point number.
+Trying to assign `0.5` to a 32 bit float in C is a compilation error.
 The constant system in Odin is a bit more comfy.
 In Odin the compiler will still emit an error if the constant won't fit into the type, such as trying to shove a giant integer into an 8 bit integer type, but you don't have to worry about the specific types of constants as much.

 If you really want to, then you can give a constant a type, like so:
 ```C